Twistzz: 2019

 In January, HLTV named Twistzz the 12th best professional player of 2018.
 Liquid were finally able to beat their rival Astralis in a best of 3 final at the iBUYPOWER Masters 2019 tournament.
 Team Liquid would place 5th-8th at the major, losing to the underdogs ENCE in the quarterfinals.
 In May, at IEM Sydney 2019, Liquid went undefeated and secured 1st place, and Twistzz won his first big event.
 Twistzz was named MVP at this event and had an average HLTV rating of 1.25.
 In June, Liquid won DreamHack Masters Dallas 2019 and the ESL Pro League Season 9 Finals, beating their rivals Astralis in the round of 6.
 At ESL One Cologne 2019 Liquid won the Intel Grand Slam worth $1 million in addition to the tournament itself.
 Despite Team Liquid coming into the Starladder Berlin Major as heavy favorites, they scraped out of the group stage 3–2, and lost to Astralis in the quarterfinals.

 2021

 In January, Twistzz joined FaZe Clan, replacing Kjaerbye.
-Twistzz had mostly mediocre results for the rest of 2021 with FaZe Clan other than an impressive showing at IEM Cologne 2021, finishing in a respectable 3rd-4th position in the first CS:GO LAN event since the start of the COVID-19 pandemic.
+Twistzz had underperforming results for the rest of 2021 other than an impressive performance where FaZe Clan finished in the 3rd-4th position at IEM Cologne 2021, the first CS:GO tournament event since the start of the COVID-19 pandemic.